CelesteRoberts/Data-Analysis-Portfolio/README.md

 ### Exploratory Data Analysis
 Code: [bikeshop_queries.sql](bikeshop_queries.sql)
-      -These queries are my own and were not completed as a school assignment.
 - Determined the bicycle model generating the highest revenue.
 - Identified states boasting the highest sales revenue.
 - Explored the most popular bike model per state.